sigmf/SigMF/sigmf-spec.md

 In order to be `SigMF Compliant`, an application must meet the following
 requirements:

-1. Adheres to and supports for the file rules, dataset formats, `objects`, `namespaces`, and `names` specified by this document.
+1. Adheres to and supports the file rules, dataset formats, `objects`, `namespaces`, and `names` specified by this document.
 2. Must be able to ignore any `object` or `namespace` not specified by this document and still function normally.